Pennsylvania Powerball

 Sign and complete the information on your winning ticket.
 Make a copy of the ticket, both front and back.
 Complete a claim form if the prize is over $600 and submit it with your ticket.

-The address for making a claim by mail is:
+The address for claiming by mail is:

 Pennsylvania Lottery